ronmarco/project-pages/_posts/2017-03-10-Ultimate-Alarm-Clock.md

       icon: mdi:alarm-check
 ```

+Note: Ensure there are two spaces before `customize:` so Home Assistant recognizes the code as under the `homeassistant:` heading.

 # Script

 Now we'll write the script that will tell Home Assistant what to do when the alarm goes off: